electricimp/W5100/README.md

-#Wiznet
+#Wiznet_5100

-Connection API for Wiznet chips.
-Currently the only tested chip is the [Wiznet W5100](http://www.wiznet.co.kr/wp-content/uploads/wiznethome/Chip/W5100/Document/W5100_Datasheet_v1.2.6.pdf) all-in-one ethernet controller: Hardware TCP/IP, MAC, PHY.
+Connection API for Wiznet chip [W5100](http://www.wiznet.co.kr/wp-content/uploads/wiznethome/Chip/W5100/Document/W5100_Datasheet_v1.2.6.pdf).
 The W5100 chip is a hardwired TCP/IP embedded Ethernet controller that enables easier Internet connection for embedded systems.
 This library supports the SPI integration with the W5100.

-**To add this code to your project, copy and paste the entire contents of the ** `Wiznet.class.nut` ** file at the top of your device code.**
+**To add this code to your project, copy and paste the entire contents of the ** `W5100.class.nut` ** file just below your library *#require* statements at the top of your device code.**

 ## Class Usage

-### Constructor: Wiznet(*spi, interruptPin[, csPin][, resetPin]*)
+### Constructor: W5100.API(*spi, interruptPin[, csPin][, resetPin]*)

 The constructor takes two (required) parameters: a configured SPI object, and the interrupt pin.
-On Imp001-03 the *interruptPin* should be the wake pin.
-On the Imp005 any digital input may be used.
+The *interruptPin* can be any digital input that supports a callback on pin state change.

 If you are not using the Imp005 you must pass in the digital output pin to be used as the chip select.
 On the Imp005 if you do not pass in a *csPin* you must configure the SPI with the *USE_CS_L* constant.

-If you wish to do a hardware reset of the W5100, the digital output pin connected to the chip's reset pin can also be passed in.
+If you wish to do a hardware reset of the W5500, the digital output pin connected to the chip's reset pin can also be passed in.
+Note: the W5500 datasheet recomends a hardware reset, as the software reset is not reliable.

 All pins will all be configured by the constructor, however you must configure the SPI object before calling the constructor.
-The W5100 supports SPI modes 0 and 3, MSB first.
-The chip can support speeds up to 14000.
+The W5500 supports SPI modes 0 and 3, MSB first, and the chip can support SPI speeds up to 14000.

 #####Example Code:
 ```squirrel